cuweb/rds/README.md

 - `add` - used when adding something new such as a component, story or test file
 - `change` - used when making a change to an existing file in the project
+- `deprecate` - used when deprecating code
 - `doc` - used when updating something related to documentation
 - `fix` - used when fixing an error, warning or something else
-- `perf` - used when making changes relating to performance
+- `finish` - used when finishing a feature or fix
 - `refactor` - used when refactoring something such as a component or build tool
 - `release` - used when preparing a new release
 - `revert` - used when revert to a past commit
 - `test` - used when making changes relating to testing
+- `upgrade` - used when upgrading packages

 ## Deployment